a5c-ai/a5c/docs/dev/build-fixer-agent/normalize-ne-schema-compat-20250913T142241Z.md

 ## Root Cause

-- Legacy path `src/providers/github/normalize.ts` previously produced fields not allowed by NE schema (this path has since been removed; use `mapToNE` in `src/providers/github/map.ts`):
+- A previous normalizer implementation (now removed) produced fields not allowed by NE schema (use `mapToNE` in `src/providers/github/map.ts`):
   - `provenance.workflow` included `run_number` and `run_attempt` (not in schema)
   - `ref.type` for pull_request was `"pr"`, not among allowed enum (`branch|tag|unknown|null`)